Be Gentle with Grammar

 The purpose of all writing and speaking is to convey

-When someone risks self-expression and fails to get the grammar right, you can be the one who focuses on the content rather than the grammar conventions.
-If the issue recurs and it’s someone you love, you can point it out in a gentle way days later:
+When your child risks self-expression and fails to get the grammar right, you can be the one who focuses on the content rather than the grammar conventions.
+If the issue recurs, you can point it out in a gentle way days later:

 “By the way, did you know that it’s ‘would have’ not ‘would of’?
 Funny how the way we speak has made it hard to hear the original grammatical structure.”